eckozero/CLIc/README.md

 As this receives alpha version updates, more extensive testing will be carried out prior to a release candidate push/commit to GitHub

+**Version Update**

+Today is 15/10/13 and I have finally fixed some bugs.
+The biggest bug was that pawn movement didn't __actually__ work before.
+It does now, with a caveat:

+>If you try and move black pawn a7 to a6, the program crashes

+Such is life, eh?